-Activity Lead Outcomes Establishing an internal working group to coordinate efforts and share information in relation to the Morwell CBD Community Health and Wellbeing Information shared about specific locations/behaviours causing community concern.
-Review of potential actions Council could undertake.
-Targeted relocation of portable street furniture Development of Community Connectors project.
+Activity Lead Outcomes Establishing an internal Com working group to Healt coordinate efforts and Wellt share information in relation to the Morwell CBD and specific locations/behaviours

 Activity Lead Outcomes Joint patrols with Victoria Police in particular areas of community concern Local Laws In late 2024, Local Laws completed five planned joint patrols with Morwell police in the CBD, resulting in 13 infringements being issued.
 These patrols are set to resume.
 Convening the Latrobe City Community Safety Advisory Committee in partnership with Victoria Police Active Communities and Partnerships Information sharing between agencies managing offending and antisocial behaviour in Morwell CBD.
 Feedback on potential actions to be undertaken by Council and identification of partnership opportunities.
 Liaison with Advance Morwell and business community Business Development Information sharing about barriers to economic improvement and identification of locations of concern to business community and customers.
 Feedback on potential actions that could be undertaken by Council and identification of partnership opportunities.
 CBD Presentation Blitz City Presentation Commenced December 2024 Weekly/fortnightly frequency (pending time of year).
 Focus on: Improved visual amenity within Council's largest CBD's (Moe, Morwell and Traralgon) Litter removal Footpath debris removal